 - For the next week, feed her reduced food.
 Do not feed her any layer food as you need to give her time to recover and for the prolapse to heal.

-- If she does get another prolapse soon afterward, seek a vets care or repeat these steps.
+- If she gets another prolapse soon afterward, seek a vet’s care or repeat these steps.

 Frequently Asked Questions

 Can Bloody Eggs Be Eaten Safely?
 Eggs that are bloody on the outside are safe to be eaten.
-Simply wash the eggs off and eat them as normal.
+Wash the eggs off and eat them as normal.
 If the eggshell is cracked, whether it’s bloody or not, avoid eating it.
 Instead, cook it and feed it to your hens.

-If a blood vessel bursts when the egg leaves the follicle, then the blood spot will be in the egg white.
+If a blood vessel bursts when the egg leaves the follicle, the blood spot will be in the white egg.
 If a blood vessel bursts when the egg is in the ovaries, the blood spot will be in the yolk.

 Brown egg layers have a higher occurrence of blood in the egg than white egg layers.
 No one knows why.

 What Causes Blood Spots In Eggs?
-Blood spots are generally caused when the hen is making the egg and gets startled or jostled.
+Blood spots are usually aused when the hen is making the egg and gets startled or jostled.
 A dietary deficiency can also cause blood spots.
 If your hens are low on Vitamins A and K, it can cause blood spots.
 Another cause is if the chicken has unnatural lighting such as lighting 24 hours a day.
-Hens need enough dark hours to properly produce an egg.
+Hens need enough dark hours to produce an egg properly.

 Resources Mentioned In This Article

-Hemorrhoid Cream: Any hemorrhoid cream will help with prolapse, but I’ve used Preparation H most often.
+Hemorrhoid Cream: Any hemorrhoid cream will help with prolapse, but I’ve often used Preparation H.

 Lincoln Purple Spray: Purple spray turns a red or bloody area purple so that bullies in a flock stop pecking at the wounded area.
 It will help your hens to heal faster because it can heal undisturbed.
 You can find Lincoln Purple Spray on Amazon.

-Gentian Violet Spray: This Gentian Violet Spray is approved for use on people or animals.
-In addition to turning the area purple, it is also an antiseptic and will help the wound to heal faster.
+Gentian Violet Spray: This Gentian Violet Spray is approved for people or animals.
+In addition to turning the area purple, it is also an antiseptic and will help the wound heal faster.
 I prefer this even over the Lincoln purple spray because of its dual purposes.
-I also like that it can be used for people’s wounds as well.
+I also like that it can be used for people’s wounds.
 You can find Gentian Violet Spray on Amazon.

-These related articles may also help you in dealing with hen health issues and other chicken questions you may have.
+These related articles may also help you deal with hen health issues and other chicken questions you may have.